 Publications

-"Connecting the Countryside via E-Commerce: Evidence from China," with Victor Couture, Benjamin Faber, and Yizhen Gu, American Economic Review: Insights, Forthcoming
+"Connecting the Countryside via E-Commerce: Evidence from China," with Victor Couture, Benjamin Faber, and Yizhen Gu, American Economic Review: Insights 2021, 3(1): 35–50.

-"The Rise of Data Politics: Digital China and the World", Studies in Comparative International Development, Forthcoming
+"The Rise of Data Politics: Digital China and the World", Studies in Comparative International Development, March 2021.

 "Taobao, Federalism, and the Emergence of Law, Chinese Style," with Barry R. Weingast, Minnesota Law Review, 2018, Vol. 102, No.4